What Does Citizenship Mean?

 Three observations follow.

 First, there is no such thing as global citizenship.
-Governments are not global and there is no global plebiscite.
+Governments are not global, and there is no global plebiscite.
 The notion itself is absurd.

-Second, not everyone on the planet earth can arbitrarily be made a citizen of any state.
+Second, not everyone on the planet Earth can arbitrarily be made a citizen of any state.
 Otherwise, the coherence of the system would be totally lost.
 People can travel.
 They can work.
 They can be granted rights.
 But the most precious privilege of full citizenship is not a universal grant.

 That is truly unfathomable.
-I have no idea of the extent to which our concept of citizenship has decayed over the decades, but I will say this.
-We’d better get it together before it is too late.
+I have no idea of the extent to which our concept of citizenship has decayed over the decades, but I will say this: We had better get it together before it is too late.
 If we do not, all will be lost.
 The voter rolls will be filled up solely in order to manipulate election outcomes.
 That practice has been deployed variously in history by empires seeking domination over foreign states, but I’m unaware of a precedent for such to happen internally to a single nation that imports millions of people labeled as refugees solely for purposes of manipulating election outcomes.

 Such a practice would be at war with a settled half-millennium-old conception of what civilized life even means.
 Is that where we are?
 Let us hope otherwise.